lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

   order: 3
 ---

-*Reactive properties* define the state of the component.
-Changing one or more of the components' reactive properties triggers a reactive update cycle, re-rendering the component.
+Components will usually store their state as JavaScript class fields or properties. *Reactive properties* are properties that can trigger the reactive update cycle when changed, re-rendering the component, and optionally be read or written to attributes.

 Lit manages your reactive properties and their corresponding attributes.
 In particular: